 - Learning disabilities, especially in math

-- Communication delays, such as with comprehension, speech, and language
+- Communication delays, such as in comprehension, speech, and language

 - Reduced judgment and reasoning ability